 Everyone has their go-to chocolate chip cookie recipe.
 Be it a family recipe that has been passed down generations or the recipe from the back of a chocolate chip package, everyone has a favorite chocolate chip cookie.

 For me, the aroma of baking cookies transports me to my childhood.
 I am reminded of sitting in my favorite yellow stool as I watch my mom effortlessly whip up her delicious version of Mrs. Fields cookies.

 Similar to photographs or songs, food has the power to evoke emotions, memories, and feelings.
 Food also has the amazing power of bringing people together.

 Although chocolate and orange is a familiar pairing, when you add cardamom into the mix, the combination is exciting and a definite winner.
 And more importantly, this soft and chewy cookie, is perfect for dunking into milk.

-Orange Cardamon Chocolate Chip Cookies
+Orange Cardamom Chocolate Chip Cookies

-Yield: about 1 1/2 dozen
+Yield: 1 ½ dozen

-- 1 cup unsalted butter, sliced into tablespoons
+- 1 cup unsalted butter sliced into tablespoons

-- 3/4 cup light brown sugar, packed
+- 3/4 cup light brown sugar packed

 - 3/4 cup granulated sugar